P-p-H-d/mlib/README.md

 Parse the string 'str' that is assumed to be a string representation of a tuple and set 'tuple' to this representation.
-This method is only defined if all types of the element defines PARSE_STR & INIT methods itself.
+This method is only defined if all types of the element defines PARSE_CSTR & INIT methods itself.
 It returns true if success, false otherwise.
 If endp is not NULL, it sets '\*endp' to the pointer of the first character not decoded by the function.